Would you know if your dog had worms?

-Keep in mind that none of these herbs should be overused; don’t use more than the recommended amount without consulting with a holistic veterinarian or herbalist.
+Keep in mind that none of these herbs should be overused.
+Don’t use more than the recommended amount without consulting your holistic vet or herbalist.

 Raw, organic pumpkin seeds can help prevent or expel worms.
 You can grind them and place them in your dog’s dish.
 Ground seeds will mix well with ground meat.

 Give ¼ teaspoon per ten pounds of your dog’s weight.

 Pumpkin seeds are safe to use, even during pregnancy.

 [Related] Want to know more about pumpkin seeds?
 Check out this post.

 Black seed or black cumin seed (nigella sativa) comes from the mid-east and parts of Africa.
 It has been used for centuries by indigenous populations and is known as “the cure for everything except death.”

 Black seed will get rid of most types of worms and is completely safe.